An Introduction to Forensic Science

 - Forensic podiatry.
 It refers to the study of footprint evidence.

 - Forensic toxicology.
-A forensic toxicologist wears special pharmacy uniforms and studies toxic chemicals such as drugs and poisons on or in a body.
+A forensic toxicologist wears special salon tunics and studies toxic chemicals such as drugs and poisons on or in a body.